itmaroon/block-collections/readme.txt

 1 Design Title
 A block that allows you to style HTML heading tags.
 In addition to the normal style, we have prepared a type that allows you to insert a circular marker, and a type that allows you to add sub copies and icons.
 2 Design Text Control
 This is a block that allows you to style text controls and text area controls for HTML input elements.
 This time, we have prepared a normal box type and a line type.
-It is now possible to display required inputs, and it is a block that can be used for validation checks as an inner block of the Guest Contact Block, which will be released soon.
+It is now possible to display required inputs, and it is a block that can be used for validation checks as an inner block of the Form Send Block.
 3 Design CheckBox
 This is a block that allows you to style checkboxes in HTML input elements.
 Check animation.
 At the moment, we only have one type available, but we plan to gradually offer other variations in the future.
 4 Design Select